 What Do the Oral Glucose Tolerance Test Results Mean?

-A blood glucose level of 140mg/dL will identify 80% of women with gestational diabetes.
+A blood glucose level of 140mg/dL or higher will identify 80% of women with gestational diabetes.
 When that cutoff is lowered to 130mg/dL, the identification increases to 90%.
 If your blood glucose level was greater than 130 mg/dL, your provider will likely recommend you take another diabetes screening test that requires you to fast (not eat anything) before the test.
 During this second test, called the 100-gram oral glucose tolerance test, your blood glucose level will be tested four times during a three-hour period after drinking the cola-like drink.
 If two out of the four blood tests are abnormal, you are considered to have gestational diabetes.